Rat Traps and Trapping Rats

 - Position rat traps to maximize the chances of rats to cross over the traps during their natural travels along their runways.
 Set snap traps extended at a right angle from a wall with the trigger end almost touching the wall.
 If rat traps are set parallel to the wall, set them in pairs with triggers situated to intercept the rats from either direction.

 - To trap Roof Rats, set traps on tree limbs, under vegetation on a backyard fence or trellis, or on other aboveground locations roof rats are known to frequent.
-Traps can be fastened with wire to overhead pipes, rafters and beams.
+Fasten the traps with wire to overhead pipes, rafters and beams.

-- Rats are often shy of new objects and the placement of unset traps in a new location for a week or two will increase the opportunities of catching.
+- Rats are often shy of new objects and the placement of unset traps in a new location for a week or two will increase the opportunities for catching.

 - There may be a need to have as many as 2-3 dozen rat traps set in place in a commercial establishment, in an infested trash room, for example.

-- By having these rat traps baited with Provoke Rat Attractant or peanut butter unset, a large population would be use to feeding on around the traps.
+- By having these rat traps baited with Provoke Rat Attractant , Pro-Pest Professional Lures, or peanut butter in unset traps, a large population would be use to feeding on around the traps.
 When the rat traps are then simultaneously set after a while of this "feeding", a large kill can be obtained.

 Advantages of Snap Traps

 These traps are relatively inexpensive and will instantly kill a rat.